-Summary: The mysteries of Marie’s background are deeply threaded through the lives of not only Joe but all the Cartwright men; her past is twined among their destinies.
+Summary: The mysteries of Marie’s background are deeply threaded through the lives of not only Joe but all the Cartwright men; as with all their mothers, her past is intertwined among their destinies.
 The first in a possible series (if the mood strikes me 😉 ) exploring Marie’s part in Cartwright family history.

 Key words: SJS, ESJ, teen Adam, protective Adam, Marie, shot, dream, prequel, hospital, surgery, Doc Martin, poker, Joe gets hurt, young Hoss